Stay up-to-date with COVID-19 vaccines

 The vaccine and booster schedules from Centers for Disease Control and Prevention (CDC) vary based on age and whether you are immunocompromised.
 Healthcare providers have flexibility in determining the type of vaccine, number of doses and schedule for people who are immunocompromised.

 Having MS does not automatically mean that you are immunocompromised.
 However, some disease-modifying therapies (DMTs) used to treat MS do alter your immune system, and certain groups of people with MS are more susceptible to having a severe case of COVID-19.

 Studies of the COVID-19 vaccine responses in people living with MS have shown a reduced or absent antibody response to the vaccine among those who use certain DMTs.
 Based on the CDC guidance, people with MS using the following DMTs may be considered immunocompromised:

 - Sphingosine 1-phosphate receptor modulators (Gilenya®, Mayzent®, Zeposia®, Ponvory™)

 - Anti-CD20 monoclonal antibodies (Ocrevus®, Kesimpta®, Rituxan® and biosimilars)

-Like other medical decisions, the decision to get an additional dose is best made in partnership with your healthcare provider.
-Talk to your MS healthcare provider to determine what is best for you.
+Decisions about your vaccination schedule are best made in partnership with your healthcare provider.
+Link below to the CDC schedules and talk to your MS healthcare provider to determine what is best for you.